 Semantic-preserving optimization algorithm for automatic program parallelization

-Presented at Augusta University 37th Annual Graduate Research Day on 1 April 2022.
+Presented at Augusta University 37th Annual Graduate Research Day (program) on 1 April 2022.
 This presentation was recognized with Excellence in Research - Computer & Cyber Sciences award by The Graduate School.

 Abstract